andreSMO/ProgrammingAssignment2/README.md

 The output is a list of callable functions that enable the storage and access of the matrices stored in the cache.
 The following callable functions are provided in the list:

--get() retrieves a matrix stored in the cache
+-get() retrieves the matrix stored in the cache

 -set(x) stores a matrix x in the cache

 -getInverse() fetches the inverse matrix in the cache, if any

--setInverse(y) stores the inverse matrix in the cache
+-setInverse(y) stores the inverse matrix y in the cache

 ###Function cacheSolve
 The function cacheSolve computes the inverse of the matrix stored in the cache.